Squareknot/marionette.state/README.md

 ##### `component`

-Optional Marionette object to which to bind lifecycle and events.
+Optional evented object to which to bind lifecycle and events.
 The `componentEvents` events hash is bound to `component`.
-When `component` is destroyed the State instance is also destroyed, unless `preventDestroy: true` is also passed.
+When `component` fires `'destroy'` the State instance is also destroyed, unless `{preventDestroy: true}` is also passed.

 ##### `preventDestroy`

 Only applies when `component` is provided.
-By default, the State instance is destroyed when `component` is destroyed, but`preventDestroy: true` will prevent this behavior.
+By default, the State instance will destruct when `component` fires `'destroy'`, but `{preventDestroy: true}` will prevent this behavior.

 ### Methods